 - All officials must be enrolled with the MIAA to receive a tournament assignment. - Officials must have officiated a minimum of nine (9) MIAA high school games during the regular season. - Officials are required to wear the NIHOA crest.
-2 referees and one linesman will be used for all preliminary, round of 32 and round of 16 games (3 total officials).
-2 referees and 2 linesmen, will be used for the Round 8, Round of 4 and the State Final (4 total officials). - Game Officials will conduct a pregame meeting with the captains and head coaches of both teams. - Officials must be on the ice before each period and before any players enter the ice.
+2 referees and one linesman will be used for all preliminary, Round of 32 and Round of 16 games (3 total officials).
+2 referees and 2 linesmen will be used for the Round 8, Round of 4 and the State Final (4 total officials). - Video Replay Official(s) will be appointed for State Finals, in venues that have the capability. - Game Officials will conduct a pregame meeting with the captains and head coaches of both teams. - Officials must be on the ice before each period and before any players enter the ice.
 The officials will remain on the ice at the end of each period until all players have left the ice. - Team players entering the ice prior to officials will be given a bench warning.
 Further violations may cause a team to receive a bench penalty.